Rohan317685/3D-Physics-Sandbox/README.md

 This is my project submitting for #axiom.
 This features a 3d sandbox which took me approximately 33 hours.

+It is very simple to navigate and use there are sliders dislayed and color pickers displayed to on the side of the page I like to call them "dashboards".

 I was inspired by a game I used to play when i was 6 it was also a 3d phyics sandbox it was quite old pretty sure its like 13 years old today but i learned a lot from it and thats the inspiration I used.